-Alexandra Ross a multimedia artist based in rural Manitoba.
-Raised by unconventional parenting, she was unschooled during her childhood and adolescence and grew up in Georgia, Arizona and Costa Rica, never spending more than a few years in one place.
-Since arriving in Canada in 2004 she has obtained a B.A (Hons) with concentrations in Sociology and Theatre from Providence University College (2010) and has been granted permanent residency in Manitoba.
-After working in the fields of frontline crisis and sexual violence prevention, she returned to studies to complete her BFA at the University of Manitoba’s School of Art (2020).
-Alexandra mounted a solo exhibition at the Steinbach Cultural Arts Centre (2015) and has since participated in a number of group shows in Winnipeg as well as a print exchange in Grand Forks (2019).
+Alexandra Ross creates multimedia installations based around her experience being raised by parents whose isolationism, commitment to unschooling, and frequent moves created a life experience of disruption and survival.
+Now based in rural Manitoba, her work explores themes of personal chaos and emergent internal order within that chaos.
+Her installations include work in clay, print and photography as well as assemblage sculptures containing found objects interacting with each medium.
+Since arriving in Canada she has obtained her BFA at the University of Manitoba’s School of Art (2020).
+Alexandra mounted her first solo exhibition at the Steinbach Cultural Arts Centre (2015) and has since participated in a number of group shows in Winnipeg as well as a print exchange in Grand Forks (2019).
 Alexandra was awarded the Undergraduate Research Award (2018) under professor Grace Nickel as well as two UMSU scholarships.
 Currently she is completing a year long placement in the Rural Artist Mentorship Program through Manitoba Arts Network and Mentoring Artists for Women’s Art.

 2019 Anthropocene Gallery of Student Art, University of Manitoba, Winnipeg, Canada